research-gather

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Gathers and lists research resources (academic papers, patents, websites, business cases) for specified research domains.
 Works as the "resource collection" phase after domain mapping — takes clustering results, user keywords, or domain descriptions as input and produces structured resource lists per domain.
 Use this skill when the user wants to "collect papers for each area", "find patents in this domain", "gather resources for these topics", "list relevant papers and patents", "arXivで論文を集めて", "各領域のリソースを収集", "特許と論文のリストを作って", "この分野の文献を集めて", or any request to systematically find and list research materials across multiple domains.
-Also triggers when the user has clustering output and wants to proceed to resource collection, or when they provide keywords and want a literature/patent list.About this skill
+Also triggers when the user has clustering output and wants to proceed to resource collection, or when they provide keywords and want a literature/patent list.Key capabilities

 Research Gather — Resource Collection by Domain